umwrit350sp17/su17-team2/teamdocs/Writer Documentation/9 Headings.md

 1. Highlight the main title and select "Title" from the drop-down menu.
 You can do the same for the subtitle.

-2. For a main heading or chapter title, select
+2. For a main heading or chapter title, select "Heading 1."
+Subheadings would then be assigned "Heading 2."

+Here is how LO Writer automatically formats these various headings:

 [![Screen Shot 2017-07-02 at 11.11.17 PM.png](https://s19.postimg.org/ktv4iq6yr/Screen_Shot_2017-07-02_at_11.11.17_PM.png)](https://postimg.org/image/v3xjhywu7/)